umbraco/UmbracoDocs/Development-Guidelines/test-driven-flow.md

 		return [200, tree, null];
 	}

-It returns an array of 3 items, the http status code, the expected data and finally it can return a collection of http headers.
+It returns an array of 3 items, the http status code, the expected data and finally, it can return a collection of http headers.

 	_backendData.tree.getApplication(app);